jimmiebergmann/MoltenEngine/CONTRIBUTING.md

 -   Use 4 spaces for indention.
 -   Put curly braces on their own line.
 -   Class and function names are written in PascalCase, e.g. `class Object`.
--   Prefix template argument with T and use PascalCase for the rest, e.g. `template<typename TMyArg>`.
+-   Prefix template argument types with T and use PascalCase for the rest, e.g. `template<typename TMyArg>`.
+-   Prefix template argument values with V and use PascalCase for the rest, e.g. `template<size_t VMySize>`.
 -   Public class variables and local variables are written in camelCase, e.g. `int32_t localVar = 0;`.
 -   Private class variables are prefixed with "m_", followed with camelCase names, e.g. `float m_var;`.
 -   Do not use global variables, other than constants, i.e. `constexpr` or `static const`.